11 minute read

 Collect distributed traces

-Datadog APM and distributed tracing gives you expanded visibility into the performance of your services by measuring request volume and latency.
+Datadog APM and distributed tracing give you expanded visibility into the performance of your services by measuring request volume and latency.
 You create graphs and alerts to monitor your APM data, and you can visualize the activity of a single request in a flame graph like the one shown below to better understand the sources of latency and errors.

 A flame graph in Datadog APM shows a request trace from a Kafka consumer.